Roller coaster: History

-The Russian mountain and the Aerial Promenades
+The Russian Mountains and the Aerial Promenades

-The oldest roller coasters are believed to have originated from the so-called "Russian Mountains", specially constructed hills of ice located in the area that is now Saint Petersburg, Russia.
+The oldest roller coasters are believed to have originated from the so-called "Russian Mountains"; specially constructed hills of ice located in the area that is now Saint Petersburg, Russia.
 Built in the 17th century, the slides were built to a height of between 70 and 80 ft, had a 50-degree drop, and were reinforced by wooden supports.
 Later, in 1784, Catherine the Great is said to have constructed a sledding hill in the gardens of her palace at Oranienbaum in St. Petersburg.

+The Riding Mountain (aka La Grande Glisade) entertainment pavilion designed by Bartolomeo Francesco Rastrelli for Tsarskoye Selo royal residence was built in 1754–1757.
+In Russian it was known as Katalnaya gora (Катальная гора, literally "Mountain for riding") It was a huge building in the shape of rotunda.
+It had a trail with five hills, which could be covered with ice in winter.
+In the summertime, the trails used trolleys on wheels secured in the steel grooves mounted on the wooden trails.
+Due to a pendulum-like motion based on inertia, all five hills could be traversed in one ride.
+The ride was engineered by Russian scientist Andrey Nartov.
+Katalnaya gora was dismantled in 1792–1795.
+Currently in its place is the Granite Terrace in the Catherine Park.

+Two early forms of roller coaster were built in France in 1817.
+Les Montagnes de Belleville (Les Montagnes Russes à Belleville) in Belleville, Paris had wheels attached to carriages and locked on tracks.

-The first modern roller coaster, the Promenades Aériennes, opened in Parc Beaujon in Paris on July 8, 1817.
-It featured wheeled cars securely locked to the track, guide rails to keep them on course, and higher speeds.
+The Promenades Aériennes, opened in Parc Beaujon in Paris on July 8, 1817 had wheeled cars securely locked to the track, guide rails to keep them on course, and higher speeds.
 It spawned half a dozen imitators, but their popularity soon declined.

 However, during the Belle Epoque they returned to fashion.
-In 1887, Spanish entrepreneur Joseph Oller, co-founder of the Moulin Rouge music hall, constructed the Montagnes Russes de Belleville, "Russian Mountains of Belleville" with 656 ft of track laid out in a double-eight, later enlarged to four figure-eight-shaped loops.
+In 1887, Catalan entrepreneur Joseph Oller, co-founder of the Moulin Rouge music hall, constructed the Montagnes Russes de Belleville, "Russian Mountains of Belleville" with 656 ft of track laid out in a double-eight, later enlarged to four figure-eight-shaped loops.